fsuri/Pequin-Artifact/RunningExperiments.md

    - Set the value field to your local path (on your machine or the control machine) to the source directory
 6. `"emulab_user": "<cloudlab-username>"`
    - Set the field `<cloudlab-user>`.
+7. `"benchmark_schema_file_path": "/users/fs435/benchmark_data/sql-tpcc-tables-schema.json",`
+    - change the user name (fs435) to your <cloudlab-username>
+    - note: the file itself depends on which workload you are using
+8. `"bftsmart_codebase_dir" : "/users/fs435"`
+    - change the user name (fs435) to your <cloudlab-username>
+    - this is only applicable to BFTSmart configs

 #### **Optional** Modifications
 1. Experiment duration: